Colton21/NueXSecModules/README.md

 This is a place where I will be tracking some issues:

-- Adding all MC Truth information in a new tree - this is useful to get true event numbers for efficiencies.
-- Add optical information (`simpleFlashBeam`) - this is needed on a per-event basis to perform the flash-matching as well as an in-time cut.
 - A good amount of true variables are not being filled properly - some look like they are pointing to addresses, others are simply zero.
 Does this come from the MC Ghost module?
-I notice not many `kBeamNeutrino` events have matched MC Ghosts, but more `kCosmicRay` events do.
+- I notice not many `kBeamNeutrino` events have matched MC Ghosts, but more `kCosmicRay` events do... why?
 - Some MC Truth variables are simply not set - `xsecAna::TPCObjectContainer.MCHits()`

+## To-Be Verified
+- Adding all MC Truth information in a new tree - this is useful to get true event numbers for efficiencies.
+- Add optical information (`simpleFlashBeam`) - this is needed on a per-event basis to perform the flash-matching as well as an in-time cut.

 ## Acknowledgements